 Thanksgiving week has arrived, which means the spirit of the approaching holidays will be off and running come Thursday evening.
-Whether you want to prepare for your feast with the Seattle Turkey Trot Past Event Like List , round out the month with an Indigenous Heritage Day Celebration Past Event Like List , dive headfirst into the jingle-jangle spirit with Pike Place's Magic in the Market Past Event Like List , or support small businesses at Chinatown-International District's annual $6 Food Walk Past Event Like List , our roundup of things to do around town this week has something for everyone.
+Whether you want to prepare for your feast with the Seattle Turkey Trot Past Event List , round out the month with an Indigenous Heritage Day Celebration Past Event List , dive headfirst into the jingle-jangle spirit with Pike Place's Magic in the Market Past Event List , or support small businesses at Chinatown-International District's annual $6 Food Walk Past Event List , our roundup of things to do around town this week has something for everyone.

 Jump to: Monday | Tuesday | Wednesday | Thursday | Friday | Saturday | Sunday | Multi-Day